hdmifish/pillowbot/README.md

 ##For those of you that want to play with this on a raspberry pi:
-###I have a 2B+ at no overclock, 3 radios and this bot run just fine on it
+###I have a 2B+ at no overclock, 3 radios and this bot runs just fine on it

 [Raspberry pi 2 python3.5 instructions](http://bohdan-danishevsky.blogspot.com/2015/10/building-python-35-on-raspberry-pi-2.html)